-This business degree offers students a broad understanding of business, coupled with opportunities to deepen their knowledge through work placement and specialist options in management and marketing, operations, innovation and entrepreneurship, and international business.
+This business degree offers students a broad understanding of business, coupled with opportunities to deepen their knowledge covering topics such as operations, innovation and entrepreneurship, as well as optional work placements.

-Students wil learn how to manage people, market products and communicate value to consumers, organise projects, manage supply chains, and manage the use of information technology.
+Students will learn how to manage people, market products and communicate value to consumers, organise projects, manage supply chains, and manage the use of information technology.

 In the final year students are offered opportunities to specialise in areas of their chocie.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]